-For 30 days only, use an Excel Spreadsheet to track every expenditure.
-Record your expenditures on a daily basis so that you don’t fall behind and forget some expenditures or leave the task undone until it becomes overwhelming.
+For 30 days, use an Excel Spreadsheet to track every expenditure.
+Record your expenditures daily so that you don’t fall behind and forget some expenditures or leave the task undone until it becomes overwhelming.

 At the end of the 30 days, you’ll have a much clearer picture of how much you’re spending on groceries, entertainment, and other expenses.
 This picture will help you determine your next steps for learning to spend less than you earn.

 4. Create a Realistic Budget

 Now that you’ve tracked your spending for a month, you can create a realistic and doable budget.
 Using the resources above, create a budget that will allow you to spend reasonably yet still have control over your money.

-Use a “budgeted” column and an “actual” column, along with a “difference” column so that you can compare at the end of the month your intended spending vs. your actual spending.
+Use a “budgeted” column and an “actual” column, along with a “difference” column, so that you can compare your intended spending vs. your actual spending at the end of the month.
 To help you set amounts for spending, check out this article on recommended budget percentages.

 After you’ve used your budget for a month and determined how much you spend, you’ll likely find one of two situations.

 If this is the case, then awesome!
-Now you can determine which areas you’re going to cut spending in so that you start saving money each month and living below your means.
+Now, you can determine which areas you will cut spending in so that you start saving money each month and living below your means.